-Instructions for Carryl B. Martin Research Grants
+Instructions for Martin-Orrell Research Grants

-Project Description: Project description should be no more than 8 single-spaced pages of text plus an additional 5 pages of figures.
+Project Description: The project description should be no more than 6 single-spaced pages of text plus an additional 5 pages of figures.
 One may decrease the number of text pages to increase figure pages but not the reverse.
 The project description should be a clear statement of the work to be undertaken.
 Applicants should note that the project description must contain a separate section within the narrative that discusses the broader impacts of the proposed activities.
-The project description should provide clear descriptions of relevant literature and theoretical frameworks within which the project is set, a complete description of the research methods that will be used, and discussion of the expected intellectual merit and broader impacts that may result from the project.
+The project description should provide clear descriptions of relevant literature and theoretical frameworks within which the project is set, a complete description of the research methods that will be used, and a discussion of the expected intellectual merit and broader impacts that may result from the project.
 Please describe potential opportunities for avocationalists to participate in this project.

-Letters of Collaboration: If the research project includes a significant component requiring the involvement of another institution, permits to conduct the work, commitment of a laboratory, foreign government or other individual it is recommended that the proposal include a letter (or letters) of collaboration.
+Letters of Collaboration: If the research project includes a significant component requiring the involvement of another institution, permits to conduct the work, commitment of a laboratory, foreign government, or other individual it is recommended that the proposal include a letter (or letters) of collaboration.
 The content of the letter(s) should be limited to a brief description of the committed facilities or resources.
 Letters of recommendation are not allowed.

 Data-Management Plan: All proposals must include as a supplementary document a plan for data management and sharing the products of research.
-The successful awardee is expected to submit information on the research topic for use by AAHS in its publications and on-line media as well as a final report on completion.
+The successful awardee is expected to submit information on the research topic for use by AAHS in its publications and online media as well as a final report on completion.
 The data-management plan to be submitted with a proposal must be no longer than a page in length.

 - Costs for materials and supplies required for the conduct of the project.

 - Costs associated with archaeological field survey and excavation.

 - Costs for dating and analysis of archaeologically relevant materials.